-Over the past 30 years, the underground water reserves of the United Arab Emirates have decreased and their salinity increased due to excessive pumping, and unless the depleted reserves are recharged with excess desalinated water, the UAE will become one of the top 10 most waterscarce countries in the world.
-At the current rate of underground water usage, the UAE will deplete its natural freshwater resources in about 50 years - without factoring in population, and commercial and industrial growth in the region.
-The country currently has one of the highest per capita water consumption rates in the world - and while changing consumption habits is clearly half of the battle, optimising the water treatment system and improving the efficiencies and quality of treated wastewater both have a vital role to play in a comprehensive policy for management of the country's overall water resources.
+Over the past 30 years, the underground water reserves of the United Arab Emirates have decreased and their salinity increased due to excessive pumping, and unless the depleted reserves are recharged with excess desalinated water, the UAE will become one of the Top 10 most water scarce countries in the world.
+At the current rate of underground water usage, the UAE will deplete its natural freshwater resources in about 50 years - without factoring in population growth and commercial and industrial growth in the region.

+he country currently has one of the highest per capita water consumption rates in the world - and while changing consumption habits is clearly half of the battle, optimising the water treatment system and improving the efficiencies and quality of treated wastewater both have a vital role to play in a comprehensive policy for management of the country's overall water resources.

-Most importantly, the role of treated wastewater needs to be enhanced by improving its current quality standard to the fourth stage, with a view to producing a suitable substitute for underground and desalinated water in non-potable uses, and even potable water, through microor ultra-filtration, ultra-violet treatment and, where necessary, by subsequent chlorination.
+Most importantly, the role of treated wastewater needs to be enhanced by improving its current quality standard to the fourth stage, with a view to producing a suitable substitute for underground and desalinated water in non-potable uses, and even potable water, through micro or ultrafiltration, ultra-violet treatment and, where necessary, by subsequent chlorination.
 Doing so would effectively reduce investment in desalination and contribute to better overall management of water resources.

-TANQIA - which means 'purify' in Arabic - encapsulates in one word the mission of a company that has become a reference point in its area of the world - and beyond - for how efficiently and reliably wastewater systems can operate, even in challenging climatic conditions.
-The privately-owned wastewater treatment specialist was granted a 33-year concession in 2004 by the Government of Fujairah for the exclusive rights to design, finance, construct, own, operate and maintain, and expand the wastewater system for a concession area, encompassing the city of Fujairah, the towns of Qurayya and Mirbah, and the hamlets between them.
+TANQIA - which means purify in Arabic - encapsulates in one word the mission of the company that has become a reference point in its area of the world - and beyond - for how efficiently and reliably wastewater systems can operate, even in challenging climatic conditions.
+The privately-owned wastewater treatment specialist was granted a 33-year concession in 2004 by the government of Fujairah for the exclusive rights to design, finance, construct, own, operate, maintain, and expand the wastewater system for a concession area encompassing the city of Fujairah, the towns of Qurayya and Mirbah, and the hamlets between them.

 As of September 2016, TANQIA's wastewater collection network (WWCN) had reached 434km, connecting more than 6,500 properties (about 18,330 customers) and servicing a total population of approximately 100,800.
-TANQIA's achievements have not gone unnoticed, as evidenced by recent accolades that include 'Best Infrastructure Utility Service Provider in the UAE 2015', awarded by the Global Banking & Finance Review, and 'Best Environment, Social and Governance (ESG) Utility Management Team in the Middle East for FY2016', bestowed upon the company at the Capital Finance International Awards this year.
+TANQIA's achievements have not gone unnoticed, as evidenced by recent accolades that include Best Infrastructure Utility Service Provider in the UAE 2015, awarded by the Global Banking & Finance